-This 36-credit master’s degree includes courses in institutional corrections and offender rehabilitation, offender reentry and reintegration, community corrections, restorative justice, abnormal psychology, addiction and more.
+This 36-credit master’s degree includes courses in institutional corrections and offender rehabilitation, offender reentry and reintegration, community corrections, restorative justice, abnormal psychology, addiction, and more.
+Students design a culminating project with a faculty member or complete an externship in consultation with their academic advisor.

-“From restorative justice to best practices in handling alcohol and drug addiction in correctional institutions and community corrections, this degree is on trend with what is happening now in my field, and I would have truly benefitted professionally if this had been offered to me in my career mobility.”
+“From restorative justice to best practices in handling alcohol and drug addiction in correctional institutions and community corrections, this degree is on trend with what is happening now in my field.”

 Superintendent, Otisville Correctional Facility, New York State Department of Corrections and Community Supervision